Xiscf/BeBlessed-wotlk/README.md

 BUG KNOWN
 ---------
 When a drood join the party,
-the addon get instable.
+the addon get unstable.
 We are working on it as we also reformat the code.
 Sorry for that.
-And since I do not jave a drood it's kîd of complicated.
+And since I do not have a drood it's kind of complicated.

 &nbsp;
 &nbsp;